corporate

 Those who are self-employed and business owners should also clarify certain points with a professional.
 They need to precisely determine the salary amount (with or without a bonus), the contribution rate and the age at which saving contributions begin.
 They also need to bear in mind that the calculation of the maximum amount of buybacks may vary from one pension fund to another.

-Naturally, you should finance Pillar 2 buybacks primarily with excess savings as your assets are thereafter tied into a pension fund.
+Naturally, you should finance Pillar 2 buybacks primarily with excess savings as your assets are thereafter tied into pension fund.
 Thus it is essential that you schedule buybacks in line with your life plans.

 Beware of the three-year retirement restrictions